SaruDon/Todo-App-Django-React/README.md

 ## Live Demo

-Check out the live version of the app here: [To-Do App](https://todo-app-django-react-3o9g.vercel.app/)
+Check out the live version of the app here: (Please wait for the toaster to confirm your request.
+The response time is slow because of the free hosting.)
+[To-Do App](https://todo-app-django-react-3o9g.vercel.app/)

 ## Installation